scottgeigel/stoplight.io/netlify/blog-posts/stoplight-v4-9-0-release.md

 ![Example of extensions](/images/extensions.png)

-Users can now interact with OpenAPI extensions through the Stoplight visual editor
+Users can now interact with OpenAPI Specification extensions through the Stoplight visual editor.
+Extensions are reusable components that describe additional functionality beyond what is covered in the OpenAPI Specification.
+They are generally vendor specific, such as Amazon API Gateways extension.
+All OpenAPI extensions begin with `x-`.
+Read more on how to use extensions in the docs [here](https://docs.stoplight.io/modeling/modeling-with-openapi/oas-extensions).

 ## Enhancements 💪